CSCfi/csc-user-guide/docs/support/tutorials/env-guide/text-and-image-processing.md

 ## Image and PostScript viewers

 In some cases application programs, executed at CSC, produce image files instead of text files.
-If you have a working FreeNX or X-term connection between your local computer and CSC you can use **eog** (Eye of GNOME) and **evince** programs to view image files. *Eog* is a simple image viewing program that can display common image formats like *png*, *bmp*,
+If you have a working NoMachine or X-term connection between your local computer and CSC you can use **eog** (Eye of GNOME) and **evince** programs to view image files. *Eog* is a simple image viewing program that can display common image formats like *png*, *bmp*,